gabrielmgt/LATAMAirlinesChallenge/docs/challenge.md

 ## Summary

+### Deployment on Render

+This application is deployed on [Render](https://render.com).
+Render spins down free services after a period of inactivity.
+The first visit to the live site after a spin-down will experience a cold start delay while the server boots up (typically 30-60 seconds).
+**Before starting stress testing:**
+1. Manually visit the [live site](https://latamairlineschallenge.onrender.com/) first.
+2. Wait for the initial load to complete.
+3. Once the site is responsive, you can begin your testing.

 ### Model Selection: XGBoost

 For this challenge, I chose to use the **XGBoost** model with the top 10 most important features and class balancing.